-- 45. The European Council reaffirms that the European Neighbourhood Policy (ENP) is a core priority within the EU's external action.
+- 60. The European Council reaffirms that the European Neighbourhood Policy (ENP) is a core priority within the EU's external action.
 The European Council, recalling its conclusions of June 2007 and keeping in mind the character of the ENP as a single and coherent policy framework following the principle of differentiation, welcomes the progress achieved.
-It welcomes the Commission's Communication of 5 December 2007 as well as the results of the ENP Conference on 3 September 2007 and invites the upcoming Presidencies to take this work forward on the basis of the relevant Commission communications and proposals. - 46.
+It welcomes the Commission's Communication of 5 December 2007 as well as the results of the ENP Conference on 3 September 2007 and invites the upcoming Presidencies to take this work forward in order to develop both the eastern and southern dimensions on the basis of the relevant Commission communications and proposals. - 61.
 The European Council emphasises the strategic relevance of the relationship of the EU with the Mediterranean countries and welcomes the progresses in developing the political and security dialogue, in the creation of an area of shared prosperity and in the implementation of the social, cultural and human partnership in accordance with the conclusions of the ministerial meetings of foreign affairs as well as in other important fields such as migration.
 The European Council welcomes Albania and Mauritania into the Barcelona Process.

-The European Council welcomes the prospects for concluding a Framework Agreement with Libya in line with the Council Conclusions of October 2008, which should constitute a turning point on the development of a new stage in the relationship of the EU with this Mediterranean country.
+The European Council welcomes the prospects for concluding a Framework Agreement with Libya in line with the Council Conclusions of October 2007, which should constitute a turning point on the development of a new stage in the relationship of the EU with this Mediterranean country, including on migration issues.

-- 47. The European Council recalls the importance it attaches to the implementation and further development of the EU's Northern Dimension Policy. - 48.
-The European Council invites the Commission to present an EU strategy for the Baltic Sea region at the latest by June 2009.
-This strategy should inter alia help to address the urgent environmental challenges related to the Baltic Sea. - 49.
-The European Council supports the progress achieved at the first meeting of the Transatlantic Economic Council on 9 November 2007 and looks forward to further tangible steps in the run-up to the next EU-US Summit.
+62. The European Council supports the progress achieved at the first meeting of the Transatlantic Economic Council on 9 November 2007 and looks forward to further tangible steps in the run-up to the next EU-US Summit.

-- 50. The European Council welcomes the debate held and the conclusions adopted at the November GAERC on an EU response to situations of fragility, which highlight the importance of democratic governance, rule of law, respect of human rights and fundamental freedoms and the fight against poverty, having in mind the need to prevent and address situations of fragility and develop instruments to ensure quicker and more flexible responses in order to progress in the achievement of the Millennium Development Goals of most vulnerable countries. - 51.
-The European Council calls on the Commission to produce by March 2008 a report on progress towards the Millennium Development Goals and on what the EU can do to accelerate it. - 52.
+- 63. The European Council welcomes the debate held and the conclusions adopted at the November GAERC on an EU response to situations of fragility, which highlight the importance of democratic governance, rule of law, respect of human rights and fundamental freedoms and the fight against poverty, having in mind the need to prevent and address situations of fragility and develop instruments to ensure quicker and more flexible responses in order to progress in the achievement of the Millennium Development Goals of most vulnerable countries. - 64.
+The European Council calls on the Commission to produce by April 2008 a report on progress towards the Millennium Development Goals and on what the EU can do to accelerate it. - 65.
 The European Council warmly welcomes the adoption of an EU Consensus on Humanitarian Aid, which will be signed on 18 December by the Council, the Commission and the European Parliament and shall be subsequently developed through a roadmap for action.
-This EU Consensus on Humanitarian Aid will guide the EU humanitarian aid policy on the basis of the principles of impartiality, neutrality, humanity and independence.
+This EU Consensus on Humanitarian Aid will guide the EU humanitarian aid policy on the basis of the principles of impartiality, neutrality, humanity and independence. - 66.
+The European Council reaffirms its deep concern with Iran's nuclear program and underlines that the acquisition by Iran of a nuclear military capability would be unacceptable.
+In this regard, it deplores that Iran has still not complied with its international obligations as reiterated in UNSC Resolutions 1696, 1737 and 1747, to suspend all enrichment-related and reprocessing activities in order to restore confidence in the entirely peaceful nature of its programme.